-Culture shock—that harsh slap in the face where you realize that not only is your way not the only way, but you’re also going to accept it whether you like it or not.
-Cuz for right now, there is no “my way or the highway.”
+Culture shock—that harsh slap in the face where you realize that you’re no longer in Kansas, my friend, and you’re going to accept some new stuff whether you like it or not.
+Because for right now, you don’t have a choice.
 You’re in it knee-deep, my friend.

-I have to admit it still tickles my fancy just a bit to see someone pissed off in a new culture when they figure out it’s just not going to be the way they want it to be (insert evil laughter).
+I have to admit it tickles my fancy just a bit to see someone pissed off in a new culture when they figure out they’re not going to get their way (insert evil laughter).

 But that’s only because it’s happened to me and I know exactly how it feels.
-And I know you’ll be a better person because of it.
+But you know what?
+You’re going to be a better person because of it.

 Why Does Culture Shock Have to Be So Mean?

-If you’re traveling to Costa Rica for a lengthy period of time (or anywhere for that matter), first let me congratulate you!
-Traveling is one the best things you can do.
-If you find yourself with a chance to volunteer or study abroad, do it.
+If you’re traveling to Costa Rica for a lengthy period (or anywhere, for that matter), first let me congratulate you!
+Traveling is one of the best things you can do.
+If you’re able to volunteer or study abroad, do it.
 Now.
 It’ll be one of the best decisions you ever make.
 At this happy time, thoughts of culture shock are probably the last thing on your mind.

 Culture shock has a nasty way of ruining what should be a great experience.
 It can be a sneaky little devil.
 It’ll worm its way inside your head and fill you with doubts about why you went away in the first place.
 So how can you possibly prepare?